 0850: Feeling peckish, we agree the first port of call should be the famous Reading Terminal Market for breakfast, before it gets crowded.

-Located at 12th and Arch Streets beneath the Reading Railroad’s 1891 train shed, this is Philadelphia’s answer to New York’s Chelsea Market, and it’s every bit as impressive.
+Located at 12th and Arch Streets beneath the Reading Railroad’s 1891 train shed, this is Philadelphia’s answer to Boston’s Faneuil Hall Marketplace, and it’s every bit as impressive.

 Amid the cheesesteaks and hoagies, Reading Terminal Market boasts a variety of vendors serving cuisine from around the globe, from noodles and curries to falafel and kebabs.